 - Episodes: 13

-This is a journey of innocent school girls with a high caliber weaponry getting into massive gunfights.
+This is a journey of innocent school girls with high caliber weaponry getting into massive gunfights.
 Aside from the well-presented animation, what makes the series more appealing is the realistic environment which is based on the contemporary world of Italy.
-With its good portrayal of combat, the entire show makes it more compelling for many viewers who love spontaneous and realistic clash of guns.
+With the good execution of combat, the entire show makes it more compelling for many viewers who love spontaneous and realistic clash of guns.

 - Original Run: May 20, 2003 – November 11, 2003

 - Episodes: 26

 A good blend of romance and fantasy, Ultra Maniac is your typical lighthearted show but maintains good entertainment of the two main leads, Ayu and Nina, with their cutesy and soft personality that drives the light ambiance of the entire show.
 The romantic element is depicted in a cute and innocent way which is interesting for young viewers.
 If you want to let your spirit stands high from your immaturity in the stage of adolescence, this show is fairly good as a cup of tea.